alexiscolin/vue-timeselector/README.md

 The best option to fully custom time displayed in the input is to use the *displayFormat* props : `:displayFormat="'HH[h]mm : ss'"`.

+It's possible to escape a letter used for formatting ("h", "H", "m" ...) by surrounding it with brackets, eg. `HH[h]mm` could render *01h35*.
 Time may be set to UTC or not in order to display and return UTC time.

 Finally, the component returns a `Date` object and is complient with other format thanks to `returnFormat` props.
 This props should be configured in the same way as the `displayFormat` props.